ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ```

-With those annotations, the preview of the read-only list report looks like shown in the following screenshot.
+With those annotations, the preview of the read-only list report looks as shown in the following screenshot.

 ![Preview with UI.lineItem annotations](./imgs/ro_list_report/preview_with_annotations_01.png)